OpenWIS/openwis-tutorials/OWT-6/README.md

     ng new angular-ui --style scss

-This will create a new `Angular 2` project from scratch and set it up so that you can use SASS as CSS preprocessor.
+This will create a new `Angular 2` project from scratch and set it up so that you can use SASS as CSS processor.

 Inside the `angular-ui` folder that should have just been created, you’ll find a folder structure that will look more or less like this: